 The gap fraction is a critical variable that can affect the scene components.
 Figure 6 shows the angular distributions of gap fraction in view directions over different sloping surfaces; the input parameters are the same as those in Figure 5.
 With the slope increasing, the gap fraction increases in the down-slope direction and decreases in the up-slope direction.
-Therefore, the probability of observing the background increases with the increases of slope in the down-slope direction, corresponding to the variations of Kg and Kz when the view zenith angle ranges from 20° to 80° in Figure 5c,g.
-Similarly, the probability of observing the crown increases with the increases of slope in the up-slope direction, corresponding to the variations of Kc and Kt when the view zenith angle ranges from $-80^{\circ}$ to $20^{\circ}$ in Figure 5a,e.
+Therefore, the probability of observing the background increases with the increases of slope in the down-slope direction, corresponding to the variations of Kg and Kz when the view zenith angle ranges from $20^{\circ}$ to $80^{\circ}$ in Figure 5c,g.
+Similarly, the probability of observing to the variations of Kg and Kz when the view zenith angle ranges of Kc and Kt when the view zenith angle ranges from $-80^{\circ}$ to $20^{\circ}$ in Figure 5a,e.